 How often have we experienced listening to someone running as a candidate for some office repeatedly campaign using the slogan, Change?

-Changing will only achieve what it should when the politician or business person becomes transformed once he is elected to a statesman or appointed into an executive position, and prioritizes improving and enhancing.
+Changing will only achieve what it should when the politician or business person becomes transformed.
+Not once he is elected to a statesman or appointed into an executive position, and prioritizes improving and enhancing.
 Therefore, a great leader must realize fully that change only counts when it leads you and your organization to IMPROVE!

 - Meaningful changes only come about when a leader follows the 4 R’s approach and philosophy.
 His recommendations must combine being relevant, with also being realistic and reasonable.
-This must led to a comprehensive and shared mindset that the desired and desirable goals are indeed reasonable.
+This must lead to a comprehensive and shared mindset that the desired and desirable goals are indeed reasonable.

 - Our greatest leaders create an atmosphere where the most can be accomplished and achieved because it will optimize opportunities while minimizing objections.